Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 Without the master password, we kind of can't really do anything here.
 Let's now take a look at `pidgin_rsa_encryption.py`

-Looking at the code, it's evident that `pidgin_rsa_encryption.py` is responsible for the `.purple` directory, which contained the chat message logs.
+Looking at the code, it's evident that `pidgin_rsa_encryption.py` is related to the `.purple` directory, which contained the chat message logs.

 ![image](https://github.com/user-attachments/assets/af1c0a02-5b7c-40a6-a7ec-fe35ebb36eee)